yuanph4ever/TREC-Complex-answer-retrieval-Track/README.md

 1.Clone this repository

+2.Compile the project by using maven.
+A pom file is generated in the project for that.
+Please locate to the project and then do "mvn package"

-2.A precompiled jar file can be found in ./target/ds_a1-0.0.1-SNAPSHOT-jar-with-dependencies.jar.
-Run the program as
+3.Then an executable program called "ds_a1-0.0.1-SNAPSHOT-jar-with-dependencies.jar" can be found in "./target".
+Run the program using the command line

-java -jar ds_a1-0.0.1-SNAPSHOT-jar-with-dependencies.jar Method_Signal Outline_Cbor Lucene_INDEX Output_Dir kmeans_clu_index_Dir types_clu_index_Dir
+java -jar Method_Signal Outline_Cbor Lucene_INDEX Output_Dir kmeans_clu_index_Dir types_clu_index_Dir

 Methods_Signal: you want to put "-exp" which indicates run "Pseudo Relevance Feedback with Entities" and this will give you five runfiles in output path; "-kmeansClu" for "Re-Rank by K-means Clustering" to give you one runfile; "-typesClu" for "Re-rank by Category Clustering" to give you one run file; "-classify" for "Classifcation using J48 Classifier" gives you three run file;